wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-x.md

 The above 3D vertex coordinates are raw _object coordinates_ in model space, with their initial position and orientation before any transformation is applied.
 In order to calculate the window or _screen coordinates_, a number of operations are performed.

 First (1), all cube models have to be put in the same space, the _world space_.
 To convert from model space to world space, vertices are translated by multiplying them with the ModelWorld matrix.
-Since every model has it's own position and orientation in the world, they all have different ModelWorld matrices.
+Since every model has its own position and orientation in the world, they all have different ModelWorld matrices.
 A box in model space is just a single box - where do you want to place it in the game world?
 To the left of that tree?
 Or a little further away, slightly rotated?
 That's the world space.
 Designing single models in 3D computer graphics software toolsets such as Blender stay within the confinements of model space.
 Once a level designer places it into the game world, probably using a game editor, it's in world space.

 \marginnote[-1.1cm]{
     \begin{tikzpicture}[node distance=1.5cm]